ODonnellM/clickLight/README.md

   clickColor   : '255, 0, 0'
 };
 ```
-Anything in this object can be redefined to fit virtually any level of functionality.

 ## API

 Clicklight provides 5 methods that can be called through clicklight by